envi-idl/ExtraTasks/README.md

 See [./other/examples.md](./other/examples.md) for examples running each task from IDL.

+- XTExecuteStatement: This task will execute any valid IDL statement and is intended for use in the ENVI Modeler where you can't execute any IDL command that you want.
+You will not get results back from running any functions or procedures.
+The intended use was, but is not limited to, being able to run different IDL procedures that might initialize your environment prior to task processing.
+Note that this tool **requires** that you have ENVI + IDL started for use.

 - XTExtractNameFromRaster: Simple procedure that returns the name of a raster with special characters removed so that you could write a new file to disk.
 The special characters that get removed are ones that are not allowed in filepaths on computers and can appear in some use cases.

 - XTCreateRasterPyramid: This will create a Pyramid file for a raster.

 - XTFileSearch: This task searches a folder for files for easy processing in ENVI for the ENVI Modeler.
 It will throw an error if no files are found.

+- XTQUACWithBadBandsList: This task lets you process a file with QUAC (atmospheric correction) that first subsets the data with information on bad bands.
+For the examples below, you must have the same number of bad band elements as there are bands in the raster that will be processed.

 - XTSaveROITrainingStatistics: This task saves statistics that were extracted from a raster over regions of interest so that the information persists between ENVI+IDL sessions.